 We bought some typical Carnival cakes called “frappe” as well as the bread and milk.
 And some white pizza too, of course.
 It’s a busy place, people coming in and out all the time and the photos I took with my mobile phone are not very good.
 I do hope, however, they will manage to reveal just how privileged I feel to be able to shop like this.

-Here she is … the arch-duchess of Frascati, Mrs Rossana Ceralli.
+Here she is … the grand-duchess of Frascati, Mrs Rossana Ceralli.
 Don’t you just love her hat!
 I love how she manages to ‘work’ and joke at the same time ….
 She may be going 87 …. but she’s as sharp as ever!
 Jam tarts …Various other sweets and pastries … Pizza galore ….
 They sell various cheeses and cured meats …porchetta too.
 Eugenio Ceralli … her son.Dried stockfish hanging from the ceiling (baccalà) … the kind knows as “gaspé” which is very sought after for its quality.

 Here are the frappe … fried, the way they are supposed to be!
 These frappe have been oven cooked, instead, and one end dunked in chocolate.
 Marco, who is Eugenio’s nephew …These are called “coppiette” — little couples.
 It’s dried out meat that is seasoned with various herbs and spices.
 The closest word in English I can think of is “jerky” (as in beef jerky).